NC State Experts on Back to School

 Teacher Preparation

-Erin Horne is the assistant dean for assessment and professional education in the NC State College of Education.
-She can speak about teacher preparation, accreditation, and teacher licensure and education.
+Erin Horne is assistant dean for professional education and accreditation.
+She can speak about teacher shortages, retention and pay, as well as teacher preparation, accreditation, and licensure and education.
 She can be reached at ejthomas@ncsu.edu.

 School Leadership